 Can you use fresh spinach in lasagna roll-ups?

 Yes, you can use fresh spinach in lasagna roll-ups.
-While frozen cooked spinach can save time, fresh spinach offers the best flavor and texture.
-Just cook spinach by sautéing it until it wilts or squeeze frozen spinach to remove excess liquid before using it.
+Frozen cooked spinach saves time, but fresh spinach gives better flavor and texture—just sauté until wilted, or squeeze frozen spinach well to remove excess liquid before using.

 Should I cook spinach before putting it in lasagna?

 Yes, you should cook spinach to prevent a soggy dish.
-Raw spinach releases water, which makes the lasagna watery.
-Sautéing fresh spinach or thawing and squeezing frozen spinach ensures it’s not too wet.
+Raw spinach releases water, so sauté fresh spinach or thaw and squeeze frozen spinach to remove excess moisture.

 What are common mistakes in veggie lasagna?

-Common mistakes include overcooking noodles, using too much sauce, uneven layering, not using enough cheese, overcrowding layers, skipping resting period, and underseasoning meat sauce.
+Common mistakes include overcooking noodles, using too much sauce, uneven layering, not enough cheese, overcrowding layers, skipping the resting period, and under-seasoning the meat sauce.

 What’s the difference between roll-ups and lasagna?

-Roll-ups have the same components as lasagna, but the filling is spread on each lasagna noodle and rolled into a perfect portion, rather than layering everything in a casserole dish.
+Roll-ups use the same ingredients as lasagna, but the filling is spread on each noodle and rolled into individual portions instead of layered in a casserole dish.

 What is the best spinach to use in lasagna?

-The best spinach for lasagna is fresh flat leaf spinach or curly leaf spinach for the best spinach flavor and texture.
-Frozen spinach can be used, but fresh spinach is always superior.
+The best spinach for lasagna is fresh flat-leaf or curly-leaf spinach for better flavor and texture, though frozen spinach can work if needed.

 What vegetables do you put in a vegetable lasagna?

-Common vegetables in vegetable lasagna include spinach, zucchini, mushrooms, onions, eggplant, bell peppers, carrots, butternut squash, cauliflower, and broccoli.
-Add garlic and red pepper flakes for extra flavor.
+Common vegetables for vegetable lasagna include spinach, zucchini, mushrooms, onions, eggplant, bell peppers, carrots, butternut squash, cauliflower, and broccoli, with garlic and red pepper flakes for extra flavor.